Black Lace Elderberry

 Site and Soil: Elderberries like 1/2 day to full sun and well-drained soil.

-Pollination Requirements: European Elderberries are partially self-fertile.
+Pollination Requirements: Partially self-fertile.
 Plant two varieties for heavier crops.

 Bearing Age: 2 -3 years after planting.